RobLoach/Civ-V---Era-Popups/README.md

 # Civ V Era Popups for Unciv

-Provides a popup when transitioning to new Eras in [Unciv](https://github.com/yairm210/Civ-IV).
+Provides a popup when transitioning to new Eras in [Unciv](https://github.com/yairm210/Unciv).

 ![Screenshot of the Classical Era Popup](preview.png)

+## Features

+- Displays a pop up whenever you transition through an Era
+- Plays the era audio clip

-## TODO
+## Installation

-- [ ] Audio queues `SteamLibrary/steamapps/common/Sid Meier's Civilization V (G&K)/steamassets/assets/sounds/speech/english/era`
+- Search for Era Popups
+- Install it
+- Enable it when you start a new game